dev-academy-programme/concepts/oo/the-journey.md

 Object orientation is a paradigm or style of designing software, which models the solution into _objects_.
 Objects are constructs that include both data (called properties) and behaviour (called methods).
 For example, a `dog` object could have a `hairColor` and `isTired` properties as well as `bark()` and `sleep()` methods.
 By combining the data and behaviour into a single construct, it is possible for the behaviour of an object to modify the data of the object.
 Objects are often designed around real world objects.

-Object orientation promotes some notable concepts in software design.

-* Encapsulation: the ability to hide data within an object and only provide access through its methods.
-* Inheritance: the ability to create `is-a-type-of` object heirarchies (e.g. a Labrador is a type of Dog is a type of Mammal).
-* Polymorphism: the ability for a method call to invoke the correct implementation based on the object's type.

-### Encapsulation

-When properties and methods are defined on a class, they can be designated with access modifiers (public, private, protected, etc.) that define which parts of the program have access to them.

-## Classical inheritance

-Objects are _instances_ of a _class_.
-A class is a type definition that describes the name and data type of the properties and the signatures of methods.

-## Prototypal inheritance

-Constructor functions (the ones that are capitalised) each have a property on them called `prototype` (this comes from the prototype of `Function`).
-When an instance of a type is created, that instance is simply a copy of that `prototype` property.
-To create a _is type of_ relationship, a constructor function just needs its `prototype` property to be linked with the prototype chain of the super-type.

 ## Notes/progression from the lecture

 Order that we built the demo files: